 CAB members serve one two-year term, with the option to renew for one additional term.
 Members of the CAB must be actively engaged in CAB initiatives.
 This includes attending monthly meetings, sitting on at least two committees, productively contributing to discussions and planning sessions, and taking ownership of assignments as needed.

-The next CAB meeting will be held Monday, April 21, 2014 at 6:30 pm at the Martin Luther King Jr. Memorial Library in MLK Room A-5 located at 901 G Street, NW; Washington, DC.
+The next CAB meeting will be held Monday, July 18, 2016 at 6:30 pm at the Tenley-Friendship Neighborhood Library located at 4450 Wisconsin Ave NW; Washington, DC 20016.
 All CAB meetings are open to the public.